heiswayi/the-plain/_posts/2016-09-05-making-european-working-class.md

     - Real
     - Hybrid
     - Ideal
-  - Mentality of the new subordinate classes (respectability!)
+  - Mentality of the new subordinate classes (respectability!) p1033
+    - self control
-    - "so the worker is indifferent to the particular content of his labour" (instrumental relation to wage labor)
+    - "so the worker is indifferent to the particular content of his labour" (instrumental relation to wage labor) p1034
-    - Needs
 - Controversies
   - Which kinds of production are the concomitants of which forms of subsumption?
   - Historical/Conceptual
   - What can be subsumed?
 Labor process, workers, other factors of production, society?
     - "Marx considers the possibility of a distinct historical stage of merely formal subsumption but finds no evidence of one.
 Neither does Marx think that there is any historical period of ‘simple co-operation’ (454)." - Murray

-# _Forging Democracy_

 [^socialproblem]: Page 47